nuxeo/doc.nuxeo.com-content/src/admindoc/admin-tab-overview/registering-your-nuxeo-instance.md

 1. Go to the [Nuxeo Platform trial registration form](https://connect.nuxeo.com/register/#/).
 2. Fill in the form.
 Provide a valid email address or else registration will not be completed.
 3. Confirm registration by clicking on the link sent to the email address in the previous step.
-    You can now use the Nuxeo Platform online from [Nuxeo Cloud](http://www.nuxeo.com/products/nuxeo-cloud/) or [download it](http://www.nuxeo.com/downloads/) if you want to use it on premises.
+    You can now [download it](http://nuxeo.github.io/downloads) if you want to use it on premises.

 ### Registering Online {{> anchor 'online-registration'}}